 Call for 24/7 assistance 800-388-1266

-Computer screen with recovery on screen
+computer screen with recovery on screen

 Data loss can happen to anyone at any time.
 It could occur because of a failed hard disk drive (HDD) or accidental deletion.
 Whatever the reason, the response is the same.
 You want that data back now.
 Luckily, there are a few options.
 Hard drive recovery software can sometimes repair and restore lost data.
 Below, we explain how to recover data from a hard drive for free, with and without software, and outline conditions for success.